 A Unique Experience

 The USC Roski Eye Institute provides a unique residency and fellowship training experience.
-Training is provided at four hospitals: USC Roski Eye Institute at Keck Medical Center of USC, Children’s Hospital Los Angeles (CHLA), Los Angeles County Hospital (LAC), and the VA Downtown Los Angeles Medical Center.
-Most notably, LAC provides an unparalleled environment for world class, direct, hands-on training in both clinical and surgical sub-specialties of ophthalmology.
-Staffed by leading experts in the field, fellows and residents have the extraordinary opportunity to directly interact with patients, see a wide range of conditions, and deliver exceptional care to those who are suffering the most.
+Training is provided at four hospitals: USC Roski Eye Institute at Keck Medical Center of USC, Children’s Hospital Los Angeles (CHLA), Los Angeles County+USC Medical Center (LAC+USC), and the VA Downtown Los Angeles Medical Center.
+Most notably, LAC+USC provides an unparalleled environment for world class, direct, hands-on training in both clinical and surgical sub-specialties of ophthalmology.
+Staffed by leading experts in the field, fellows and residents have the extraordinary opportunity to directly interact with patients, see a wide range of eye pathology, and deliver exceptional care to the underserved.

 Unparalleled Research Opportunities

+The USC Roski Eye Institute is ranked #1 in the country for ophthalmology departments in National Institutes of Health (NIH) funding (Blue Ridge Institute for Medical Research).
 Home of the first FDA-approved artificial retina, we take great pride in our academic leadership and culture of innovation.
 Medical students, residents and fellows have the opportunity to work with faculty who are making groundbreaking advancements in the field of ophthalmology.
-As one of the most highly federally funded eye institutes in the world, the USC Roski Eye Institute is paving the way, collaborating across disciplines, with various schools, industry and institutions.
-The USC Roski Eye Institute provides an interdisciplinary environment for those who have a passion to be an important part of internationally recognized, cutting edge science.
+The USC Roski Eye Institute collaborates across disciplines with various schools, industry and institutions and provides a rich environment for those who have a passion to be an important part of internationally recognized, cutting edge science.